jleonard2099/LHG_ProBB/README.md

 - Improve error handling to catch / provide helpful messages
 - Update key input handling / routines (handling Esc vs. Ctrl+C, etc.)

-Finally, the first efforts will be made to migrate the project to rely on fewer EXEs by converting several of the files to subroutines.
+Finally, the first efforts will be made to migrate the project to rely on fewer EXEs by converting supporting files to subroutines.
+This will prepare the way forward for cross-platform support.

 ## Phase 2
 This phase will involve these short and simple goals:
 - Updating the games to support modern rules
 - Bug fixes / etc. as reported by longtime users and playtesters

-##Phase 3
+## Phase 3
 This final phase will involve the following:
 - Updating code to work with databases instead of flat files.
 - Bringing modern interface concepts to the design (including GUI)